-When here, make sure to peep through doorways to find hidden hans and to take every side street to dig out tiny boutiques and workshops.
-Visit shops, drink too much çay, compare price after price and try your hand at the art of bargaining.
-Allow at least three hours for your visit; some travellers spend three days.
+When here, be sure to peep through doorways to discover hidden hans, veer down narrow lanes to watch artisans at work and wander the main thoroughfares to differentiate treasures from tourist tack.
+It's obligatory to drink lots of tea, compare price after price and try your hand at the art of bargaining.
+Allow at least three hours for your visit; some travellers spend three days!